Vakhtangov State Academic Theatre: History

 In August 1946, a decree was issued "On the repertoire of drama theaters and measures to improve it": theaters were obliged to stage plays on contemporary Soviet themes and on themes debunking the Western way of life every year, so the theater's main lyric-comedy repertoire was banned.
 In 1948, the production Young Guard was presented, in 1950 the anti-American pamphlet Missouri Waltz, in 1951 In the Middle of the Century about the criminal activities of American warmongers.

 In 1952, at the 19th Congress of the CPSU, Georgy Malenkov officially allowed satire.
 In the spring of 1954, the theatre's repertoire included the "happiest" production: director Evgeny Simonov staged a play based on Samuil Marshak's fairy tale To Be Afraid of Grief is to Not See Happiness.
 In the 1950s, the second generation of actors appeared in the troupe, among whom were Yuri Lyubimov, Nikolai Gritsenko, Yulia Borisova, Antonina Gunchenko, Alla Parfanyak, Vladimir Etush, Evgeny Simonov, Mikhail Ulyanov, Yuri Yakovlev, Vasily Lanovoy, Lyudmila Maksakova, Anatoly Katsynsky, Grigory Abrikosov, Elena Dobronravova, Nina Nekhlopochenko, Vyacheslav Shalevich, Ekaterina Raikina, Yuri Volyntsev.
 The wonderful performances of director Alexandra Remizova were of great importance for the glory of the theatre.
 In 1956, the theatre was awarded the title of academic.
 Until the end of the 1950s, the confrontation between Ruben Simonov and Boris Zakhava in the management intensified, so in 1959 he left the theatre.
 In 1963, the performance of Princess Turandot was resumed, and a year later, Yuri Lyubimov left for the position of director at the new Taganka Theatre.
 Ruben Simonov died on December 5, 1968, and the management of the theatre passed to his son.

+In 2018 he was awarded the Fiddler on the Roof Award in the Theatre category.